makker-nl/WeblogicScripts/createDemoUsers/README.md

 # Setup
 ## Adapt shell script for the Weblogic Installation
-The [createDemoUsers.sh](createDemoUsers.sh) script starts with setting environment variables for the Oracle Fusion Middelware 12c home and _JAVA_HOME_ to use.
-Using those it invokes the _setWLSEnv.sh_ script to set the proper environment to call WLST.
+The [createDemoUsers.sh](createDemoUsers.sh) script starts with setting environment variables for the Oracle Fusion Middleware 12c home and _JAVA_HOME_ to use.
+Using those, it invokes the _setWLSEnv.sh_ script to set the proper environment to call WLST.

 To adapt it to your environment change the following variables:
 * **ORACLE_BASE**: Base folder of the Oracle installations on the host.